For some students further additional support may be needed to help them achieve their targets and goals both academic and otherwise.

 - To work with parents, our family of schools and external agencies to ensure early identification and to develop assessment strategies.

 - To engage all students within the whole of school life by ensuring an inclusive atmosphere exists and supportive measure are in place.

 - To continue to work with families, other educational establishments and external agencies around effective transition for all key stages.

 Further information can be found via the school’s Local Offer which is detailed on the Local Authority’s Local Offer page.
-This can be found at:

 SEND Local Offer: Information about the support and services for children and young people with SEND aged 0 to 25

 SENDIASS: Impartial, confidential information, advice and support to parents/carers of children and young people with special educational needs and/or disabilities